d3w3r/nestjs/README.md

   5. Then we can use the api decorators inside controllers, models, some of them are `ApiOperation`, `ApiProperty`...

+## Commands for docker

+- `docker-compose up -d servicename` to launch the service of the docker compose
+- `docker-compose ps` to list all the services
+- `docker-compose down` to strip down the service
+- `docker-compose logs -f servicename` to show the log register for the service
+- `docker-compose exec servicename bash` to launch a console for the service
+- `docker ps` to show the whole services on the system
+- `docker inspect` to show more information about the system

+## Commands for postgres

+- `psql -h hostname -d databasename -U username` connect to the server

 ## Git commands
 - to clone a branch `git clone -b name url` to clone only the brach.